 PROFESSIONAL SERVICES AGREEMENT

-This Professional Services Agreement (“Agreement”) is entered by and between Spreedly, Inc. a Delaware corporation (“Spreedly”) and Bobcat Company, a [______________], (“Customer”).
+This Professional Services Agreement (“Agreement”) is entered by and between Spreedly, Inc. a Delaware corporation (“Spreedly”) and Doosan Bobcat North America, Inc., a Delaware corporation, (“Customer” or “Company”).
 Spreedly and Customer are each a “Party” and collectively the “Parties”).
 This Agreement is effective on the last date of signature by a Party in the signature block below (“Effective Date”).

 The Parties hereby agree as follows: